stevan/p6-PhP/notes.md

     - in Perl 5 there is a clear correspondence with package and files
         - this is not as clear ...

+- the fact that subroutines need an `our` before them to be public was odd

 # Misc

 - Getting syntax highlighting working was a must